Side Plank

 How to Perform

-2. Lift your hips off the floor, forming a straight line from your head to your heels.
+2. Exhale and lift hips to form straight line from head to heels.

 Coaching Tips